 Wine, beer, cider, spirits – whatever your taste, there’s something for every palate.

-Play: Sign up for a date night class at Pinot’s Palette or Paint & Pints – both of which let you drink while being led through a painting by an instructor.
+Play: Sign up for a date night class at Pinot’s Palette – which lets you drink while being led through a painting by an instructor.

 Eat: Clover is known for its craft cocktails, but their food is also divine.